Clust-PSI-PFL: A Population Stability Index Approach for Clustered Non-IID Personalized Federated Learning

 \section{Clust-PSI-PFL Proposed Methodology}

 This section presents our Clust-PSI-PFL approach; a high-level workflow is shown in Fig.~\ref{fig:high-level-psi-pfl}.
 Before training, every client transmits a compact label-frequency count (not raw data) to the server.
+We assume these per-client label counts can be shared in our threat model.
+When they are deemed sensitive, the same pipeline is compatible with MPC or DP noise added to histogram counts.
 The server aggregates these frequencies to form a reference label distribution and computes the PSI to quantify each client’s divergence from that reference.
 Based on the PSI metric, clients are grouped into distributionally homogeneous clusters, and a dedicated model is trained per cluster.